 Abraham and Child Sacrifice

 The most well known story concerning Abraham is God’s request to Abraham to sacrifice his son.
-Jewish and Christian scholars have said that god never intended for Abraham to sacrifice Isaac, but the story only makes sense if human sacrifice was practiced.
+Jewish and Christian scholars have said that god never intended for Abraham to sacrifice Isaac, but the story only makes sense if Jews were accustomed to human sacrifice.
 Abraham does not argue with god about the demand to kill his son, and Abraham is praised for his willingness to sacrifice his son.
-The story does not end with god telling Abraham to stop all child sacrifices.

-In various parts of the Hebrew Bible there are references to god forbidding human sacrifices, but long after Abraham the Israelite warrior Jephthah sacrificed his virgin daughter to God in fulfillment of a vow he made to secure God’s help in battle.
-The same ideology can be seen in some early accounts of the Canaanite conquest, in which God gives the Israelite a victory against Canaanite armies, and the Israelite in turn slaughter all of the women and children in payment to God for his aid.
+In various parts of the Hebrew Bible there are references to god forbidding human sacrifices but long after Abraham, the Israelite warrior Jephthah sacrificed his virgin daughter to God in fulfillment of a vow he made to secure God’s help in battle.
+The same ideology can be seen in some early accounts of the Canaanite conquest, in which God gives the Israelite a victory against Canaanite armies, and the Israelite in turn slaughter all of the women and children as a sacrifice to God in payment to God for his aid.

 Logically the Jewish Bible would have no need to warn Jews about not practicing child sacrifice if the Jews never sacrificed children.
 Jeremiah 7:31 and Ezekiel 20:25–6 speak disapprovingly of sacrificing children to God.
 “For the Judahites have done evil in my sight.
 They have set their abominations in the House over which my Name is invoked, defiling it.
 They build the shrines of the Topheth, which is in the Valley of the Son of Hinnom, to burn their sons and their daughters in the fire—which I did not command, nor did it arise in my mind.”
 (Jeremiah 7:30–31)